strategineer/personal-website/content/books/2023-12-27/index.md

 <!--more-->

+# The Hundred Thousand Kingdoms

 The first novel in this series didn't capture me as much as I would have hoped but I am planning to read the rest to see how the series evolves.

+# Other books

+to read eventually...